Power Set of Some Quasinilpotent Weighted shifts on $l^p$: Power set of forward unilateral weighted shifts

 \section{Power set of forward unilateral weighted shifts}

-In this section, we aim to investigate the power set of forward unilateral weighted shifts on $l^p(\mathbb{N})$ for $1\leq p<\infty$.
-Before proceeding, let us recall a basic property for weighted shifts.
+In this section, we aim to investigate the power set of forward unilateral weighted shifts on $\ell^p(\mathbb{N})$ for $1\leq p<\infty$.
+Before proceeding, let us recall some basic properties for weighted shifts.

-Given a weighted shift $T$ with the weight sequence $\{w_n\}_{n=0}^{\infty}$, there exists a surjective isometry $U$ on $l^p(\mathbb{N})$ such that $U^{-1}TU$ is the weighted shift with weight sequence $\{|w_n|\}_{n=0}^{\infty}$ (see \cite{Shs}).
-In view of this, say $T$ have circular symmetry.
-So without loss of generality, we may assume that $w_n\geq 0$ for all $n$.
-Next, we first give the following lemmas.
+Given a weighted shift $T$ with the weight sequence $\{w_n\}_{n}$, there exists a surjective isometry $U$ on $\ell^p(\mathbb{N})$ such that $U^{-1}TU$ is the weighted shift with weight sequence $\{|w_n|\}_{n}$ (see \cite{Shs}).
+From this, we say $T$ have circular symmetry.
+Moreover, if $w_n\neq 0$ for each $n$, then say that $T$ is injective.
+Thus, without loss of generality, we may assume that $w_n>0$ for all $n$.
+In order to prove the main theorem, we first give the following lemmas.